-3 NARRATIVES ON EACH OF THE 11 PRINCIPLES: 2500 characters each.
+- NARRATIVES ON EACH OF THE 11 PRINCIPLES: 2500 characters each.
 Save as Word documents.

-EVIDENCE: P. 1 & 3 get 2 each; P. 11 gets 4: ALL others get 1.
-(NO PHOTOS!)

-- Additional Video or Flyer, ppt, etc. Optional (500 char.) - Evidence of Impact: State Tests (LA, Math); Attendance; Suspensions; Survey Questions on School Climate, Bullying, Surveys effecting Change - Supporting Evidence: 5 Photos with explanation; Testimonials teacher, non-teaching staff; student, parent, community member; Promising Practices
+ONLY NARRATIVES/EVIDENCE ARE SCORED!
+EVIDENCE: All Principles now get 2 artifacts each; Principle 11 gets 4.
+(Do NOT use photos as artifacts) Additional Video or Flyer, ppt, etc. Optional - Evidence of Impact: State Tests (LA, Math); Attendance; Suspensions; Survey Questions on School Climate, Bullying, Surveys effecting Change - Supporting Evidence: 5 Photos with explanation; Testimonials teacher, non-teaching staff; student, parent, community member; Promising Practices

-Begin filling in the Actual Application only after you have all this material completed.
-5
+Begin filling in the Actual Application only after you have all this material completed.6